Best Towns to Visit on the French Riviera

 Villefranche-sur-Mer

 Villefranche-sur-Mer is a standout amongst the most beguiling if not the most enchanting French and Niçoise angling town on the French Riviera, in the core of the Cote d’Azur.
-With Monaco on one side and Nice on the other, it is difficult to trust that it can hold its appeal and credibility of a little town where individuals still know one another.
+With Monaco on one side and Nice on the other, it is difficult to trust that it can hold the appeal and credibility of a little town where individuals still know one another.

 The Bay of Villefranche, rumored as one of the five loveliest inlets on the planet, is grasped by the Cap of Nice on the privilege and Cap Ferrat on the left.